xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 **The virtue of the Lawgivers is like the sun at noon.
 Clouds might obscure it, but its light can never truly be banished or denied.**

 Whenever the Solar act under some unnatural mental influence, the fact that she is not behaving like herself becomes obvious to all the observers.

+## Tier 4

+### Destiny-Manifesting Method
+`Enabler`

+** The Solar is the heritor of a legend that cannot easily be erased. **

+When struck with a reality-shaping or fate-weaving attack that would permanently alter her mind or body, the Solar’s destiny manifests to override the changes.
+This Charm does not completely nullify deleterious effects, but downgrades or slows them such that two things are guaranteed:
+  1. the Solar cannot be immediately changed beyond her ability to represent the character concept implied by her Caste and Focus [is this flexible/good enough?].
+  2. no matter how fatal or permanent the effect may be, fate itself will generate a condition by which the Solar may shatter any curse.

+Once the condition is shattered once, it cannot affect the Solar again, applying a minimal penalty for an action or paltry damage at worst.

+### Heart-Compelling Method
+`Mind 3, Action`

+** The Lawgiver’s music pulls at the soul of her target, impelling him to act on his deepest desires. **

+The Solar performs for at least a minute, declaring an emotion that she wants to arouse in her audience.

+The Solar doesn't need to know her audience: the performance will automatically revive the audience memories and experiences that are more likely to lead to the intended emotion.

+The emotion will be aroused automatically, even if the audience is hostile.

+On a successful Performance Roll however, the audience will feel strongly compelled to act on the emotion, if not immediately very soon.

+### Mind-Blanking Rebuke
+`Mind 6, Action`

+** The Lawgiver issues a powerful admonition against a target, forbidding him from taking a certain action. **

+Social attack, prevents a target from taking a certain specific action (usually the purview of a single Mundane Ability) for the rest of the Scene.

+Examples of actions that are valid targets include "dodging my attacks" "attacking me with your daiklave" "picking any locks" or "using Seven Shadow Evasion."

+The Lawgiver cannot prevent the target from resisting Mind-Blanking Rebuke, or forbid any necessary life function ("do not breathe" is not a valid ban).

+### Bloodthirsty Sword-Dancer Spirit
+`Mind 1, Enabler`

+** The Solar drops to a deeper level of consciousness, sinking into a meditation on violence and destruction. **

+In this fugue state, the Lawgiver's world narrows to a tight red tunnel with things that must die at the far end.

+In this state, she is immune to penalties due to pain, crippling effects or zeroed pools.

+Whenever the Lawgiver rolls to close the distance or kill an enemy:
+* Her Body Edge is raised by 3
+* Her roll gains a +2

+Whenever she tries to do *anything* else, she needs to spend 3 points of Mind.

+In this state the Solar cannot be safely dissuaded from combat.
+Should friends or allies choose to stand in her way, she won’t slaughter them unheedingly, but will use any force necessary to remove them from her path so she can continue to assault her original target.

+She will not, and cannot end her assault until her targets are dead or fled, and if she is convinced by an impassioned plea to drop her commitment to this Charm, she suffers Mind damage equal to her Tier x2.